Since China’s invasion of their country in 1950, Tibetans have never stopped resisting the occupation and the

-Nomads protect their land by sitting to block the arrival of construction vehicles, young people walk calmly down the street with the Dalai Lama's banned image and artists write poems and songs celebrating Tibet's culture and nationhood.
+Nomads protect their land by sitting to block the arrival of construction vehicles, young people walk calmly down the street with the Dalai Lama's banned image and artists write poems and songs celebrating Tibet's culture and nationhood (see video).
 In 2013, Tibetans ordered to fly Chinese flags on their homes gathered the flags and threw them in the river.

 Acts of resistance can also be subtle, from praying on the anniversary of Tibetan National Uprising Day and secretly carrying pictures of the Dalai Lama to joining together to actively promote Tibetan culture and support Tibetan businesses.

 Since 2009, some Tibetans have taken far more drastic action, setting themselves on fire in protest against Chinese rule.

 These protests peaked in 2012 when more than 80 took place, but they continue today.
 More than 135 individual Tibetans – students, teachers, mothers, even children – have now self-immolated.

 The interactive map below shows a few examples of how, why and where Tibetans are protesting.